 - Diagnostic and medical device

 - Healthcare providers and insurers

 - Government healthcare departments, HTA’s and drug regulators

 - Health economists

-- Healthcare investment bankers, private equity and venture capitalists
+- Healthcare investment bankers, private equity

 - Patient representatives and NGOs